mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 This part is the most different from the FantasticFiasco version and will require some work to port.

 First, create a custom FrameworkDialogFactory like this.
 Note that you can create entirely new methods by adding new settings types.

-In this case we replace the standard message box method.
+Note: Since the dialog class selection is based on the settings type, you cannot have two different framework dialog classes using the same settings class.
+However, you can create a base settings class and various derived setting types, even if the derived type adds nothing.

 ```c#
 public class CustomFrameworkDialogFactory : FrameworkDialogFactory